How to write a literature review with AI, step by step

 Do not skip this because a link works.
 We cover the full method in how to check if a citation is real.

-5. Sort into themes
+Sort into themes

 Lay your verified sources out and group them by the ideas that connect them: studies that agree, studies that conflict, the gap nobody has filled.
 This is where you stop collecting and start reviewing.
 AI can suggest candidate groupings from your summaries, but read them critically; the themes are your map of the field.

-6. Synthesize and write
+Synthesize and write

 Write each theme by putting sources in conversation, not in a line.
 "Three studies found X, but Smith's larger sample found the opposite, which suggests Y" is synthesis.
 "Smith found X. Jones found Y. Lee found Z" is a summary wearing a review's clothes.
 Draft with AI if you like, then verify every claim against the source it rests on and rewrite it in your voice.
+To see what a synthesized theme reads like on the page, our worked literature review example walks through one with a reusable structure template.